Information For Authors

 - Accessibility: the manuscript is written in such a way as to be accessible to the broad range of readers that JSAA attracts.

-- Reproduction of copyright material: Authors are required to secure permission to reproduce any proprietary text, illustration, table, or other material.
+- Reproduction of copyrighted material: Authors are required to secure permission to reproduce any proprietary text, illustration, table, or other material prior to the submission of a manuscript.

-- References: The description of the Journal’s referencing style can be found here.
+- References: The description of the Journal’s APA7 referencing style can be found here.

 Authors who publish with this Journal agree to the following terms: